-Accessing Twitter notification settings
+Access and customize your Twitter notification settings

-Quality filter: By turning this on, you can filter out low-quality content.
+- Quality filter: By turning this on, you can filter out low-quality content.
 For details on this feature, check out our post from when the Quality filter first made its appearance.

-Advanced filters: This setting lets you mute notifications from people you don’t follow, who don’t follow you, who have a new account, and more.
+- Muted notifications: This setting lets you mute notifications from people you don’t follow, who don’t follow you, who have a new account, and more.

-From Twitter: For news, moments, broadcasts, and other items from Twitter, you can enable or disable those you want to receive.
+- In-app notification from Twitter and From Twitter: For news, moments, broadcasts, and other items from Twitter, you can enable or disable those you want to receive.

 If you enable email notifications, you can decide which to receive related to you, from your network, and from Twitter.
 This includes weekly reports for your account, direct messages, top Tweets from your network, and Twitter tips.